 with an HIV-positive person.

-Reality: Contact with sweat or tears has never been shown to result in
+Reality: Contact with sweat or tears has never been shown to result in transmission of HIV.

 Myth: You can get HIV by kissing an HIV-infected person.